appdev-projects/ruby-project-gym/README.md

 <details>
   <summary>Click here to see names of each test</summary>

-raindrops.rb should print '52' when the input is '52'

-raindrops.rb should print 'PlingPlangPlong' when the input is '105'

-raindrops.rb should print 'Plang' when the input is '3125'

-raindrops.rb should print 'Plong' when the input is '49'

-raindrops.rb should print 'PlangPlong' when the input is '35'

-raindrops.rb should print 'Plang' when the input is '25'

-raindrops.rb should print 'PlingPlong' when the input is '21'

-raindrops.rb should print 'PlingPlang' when the input is '15'

 think_fast.rb prints '5 is odd' when when the random number is '5'

 think_fast.rb prints '40 is even' when the random number is '40'